 Internal services support the Court by providing timely and responsive services that are effective and efficient as per established service standards.
-Some key initiatives planned for 2020-21 are:
+Some key initiatives planned for 2021-22 are:

-- Continued improvements to various security and IT security initiatives, including policies, operating procedures and practices, equipment upgrades, as well as training and awareness. - Ongoing efforts aimed at improving and strengthening key internal controls within the organization. - An increased focus of Human Resources (HR) efforts on knowledge transfer/succession planning and employee retention, more specifically to better identify essential positions and opportunities to streamline services. - An increased presence of the Court on select social media applications, as well as updating the Court's website and increasing its outreach activities. - Information Technology activities as a partner and enabler in supporting the Business Transformation initiative.
-Priorities for 2020-21 include: - Continuing current efforts aimed at upgrading key legacy business applications, as well as IT infrastructure and Courtroom AV components. - Striving for greater interoperability between new and older systems and the focus on getting the most out of the investments made in technologies over the last few years. - o Continuing to enhance the Court's IT Security posture. - Information Management activities in support of the information management needs of the organization.
-Priorities for 2020-21 include:
+- Continued internal services support for managers and employees through the COVID-19 pandemic, including focusing on mental health and wellbeing, facilitating remote working, and implementing measures for a safe reintegration back to the workplace. - Continued improvements to various security and IT security initiatives, including policies, operating procedures and practices, equipment upgrades, as well as training and awareness. - Ongoing efforts aimed at improving and strengthening key internal controls within the organization. - An increased focus of Human Resources efforts on knowledge transfer/succession planning and employee retention, more specifically to better identify essential positions and opportunities to streamline services. - Modernization of website to increase public interest. - Development of additional outreach activities such as the remote Tour of the Supreme Court of Canada Building. - Planning for hearings and outreach activities outside Ottawa in 2022. - The Information Technology Branch is an integral part of the Court's business as a partner and enabler in supporting the Business Transformation initiative.
+Priorities for 2021-22 include:

-- Continuing the implementation of GCDOCS across the organization to better manage the Court's administrative information and closed case files, and to enhance the operational processing of case files. - Enhancing the capacity of information management employees to support business units, modernize processes, and maximize the use of implemented technologies. - Maturing lifecycle management processes, performing regular file disposition activities, and revitalizing the IM awareness program. - The Library Branch services in regard of the organization's law book collection and its reference and research services in support of the Court's work.
-Key initiatives for 2020-21 include: - Continuing the integration of a digital library and optimizing the use of available technologies. - o Ongoing efforts to align library plans with SCC Building rehabilitation requirements.
+- Continued efforts aimed at upgrading key legacy business applications and IT infrastructure components in support of ongoing operations and better position to ORSCC to achieve its business transformation objectives. - Support the Court Operations Sector in addressing critical pain points in the processing of court cases through the continuous improvements to ORSCC's application architecture and the design of the Electronic Filing Portal. - Continued focus on greater interoperability between new and older systems and focus on getting the most out of technology investments. - o Continuing to enhance the Court's IT Security posture. - Further improvements to IT Disaster Recovery Solution to decrease the risk of disruptions to the ORSCC's information technology network and ensure continuity of operations. - The Information Management (IM) Branch supports the information management needs of the organization.
+Priorities for 2021-22 include: - o Continuing the implementation of a document management system (GCDOCS) across the organization to better manage the Court's administrative information and closed case files, and to enhance the operational processing of case files. - Enhancing the capacity of information management employees to support business units, modernize processes, and maximize the use of implemented technologies. - o Maturing lifecycle management processes, performing regular file disposition activities, and revitalizing the IM awareness program. - The Library Branch manages the Supreme Court of Canada Library, builds the Court's legal collection, and provides reference and research services in support of the Court's work.
+Key priorities for 2021-22 include: - Expanding the development of a digital library and optimizing the use of available technologies. - Ongoing efforts to align library plans with the Supreme Court of Canada Building rehabilitation requirements.